david-bogdan-r/ARTEMIS/README.md

         Path to the output folder to save the coordinate files of the superimposed query structures along with the mutually closest residue subsets.
-If the specified folder does not exist, ARTEM will create it.
+If the specified folder does not exist, ARTEMIS will create it.
 If the folder is not specified, nothing will be saved.

-    sizemin=FLOAT, sizemax=FLOAT [DEFAULT: sizemin=1,sizemax=1e10]
-        The specification of minimum and maximum SIZE thresholds.
-        ARTEM will print and save only the superpositions that satisfy the specified thresholds.
-If sizemin is set to zero, ARTEM will output the dummy 0-size superpositions matching the reference and query residues lacking the 5-atom representation specified.
-        The user can specify custom atom representations of any residues via editing the lib/nar.py text file.

-    trim=BOOL [DEFAULT: trim=None]
-        When specified, for each subset of mutually closest residues ARTEM will iteratively remove residues with the worst per-residue RMSD from the subset one by one with the following re-superpositioning based on the remaining residues of the subset until the specified thresholds for rmsdmax, rmsdsizemax, resrmsdmax are reached or the subset size is less than sizemin.

-    threads=INT [DEFAULT: threads=1]
+    threads=INT [DEFAULT: threads=CPU_COUNT]
         Number of CPUs to use.

-ARTEM multiprocessing is available only for UNIX-like systems.
+    step_divider=INT [DEFAULT: step_divider=0 if len(qseed) < 500 else 100]
+        To speed up the procedure of pairwise superpositions of structures to find sets of mutually closest residues, ARTEMIS can skip rseed residuals in steps of
+        1 + number of qseed residues // step_divider
+        If step_divider is 0, ARTEMIS does not skip rseed residuals.
+        If the number of qseed residues exceeds 500 and step_divider is not specified, then step_divider automatically becomes 100.

+    nlargest=INT [DEFAULT: nlargest=len(qres) if len(qseed) < 500 else 2*threads]
+        Number of largest mutually nearest sets of residues for which alignments are constructed.

+    shift=FLOAT [DEFAULT: shift=3 if len(qseed) < 500 else 20]
+        The value by which the Score Matrix is shifted for Needleman-Wunsch.
+        Larger shift, greater coverage.

+    -v, --verbose [DEFAULT: OFF]
+        If specified, it will add the permutation alignment characteristics to the standard output, and save its imposition of the query structure with the residue matching table to the saveto folder.
+        The mode is automatically activated if the TM-score of the query structure for alignment with permutation is 10% larger than the TM-score of alignment without permutation.

     ***************************************************************************
-    ARTEM uses a ChimeraX-like format to specify the residues of interest using the "res" parameters:
+    ARTEMIS uses a ChimeraX-like format to specify the residues of interest using the "res" parameters:

     [#[INT]][/[STRING]][:[STRING][_INT[CHAR|_INT]] - The structure specification